 What can I do about a stray dog?

 If you have tethered the dog (private property only) the Town Supervisor will collect it, if desired.
 Call (07) 4746 1202.
 The Town Supervisor will phone to arrange a suitable collection time - we do not want to collect the wrong dog and we may not enter a property to remove a dog unless the owner or a representative is there.
 If the person who has the dog does not want to surrender it to the Town Supervisor, Council will notify the dog owner with details of where the animal is being held.

 A barking dog is annoying me, what can I do?

 Call Council's Administration Centre.
 They will ask you to provide details including your name and address and the exact nature of the complaint.
 It is an offence to allow a dog to make excessive noise by barking or howling.
-The complaint is referred to the Town Foreman.
+The complaint is referred to the Town Supervisor.

 If a dog is attacking people, what can I do?